Conflicts of Interest: What are the requirements?

 Who benefits from the purchase?

-In particular, identification of potential conflicts of interest when making decisions about how grant funds will be spent requires careful consideration.
+In particular, the identification of potential conflicts of interest when making decisions about how grant funds will be spent requires careful consideration.

 The basic question that must be addressed is whether or not the parties involved in the transaction will benefit either directly or indirectly.